exercism/kotlin/exercises/concept/secret-agent/.docs/introduction.md

 # Introduction

-Functions in Kotlin are first class citizens.
+Functions in Kotlin are first-class citizens.
 This means they can be stored in variables, passed as arguments and even returned by other functions.
 For example, assigning a function to the variable `addOne`: